Battle of Lauffeld: Aftermath

-Estimates of total casualties vary, ranging from between 5,000 to 11,000 killed or wounded on either side.
-As on previous occasions, Saxe failed to follow up vigorously, leading to accusations from his critics that he was deliberately seeking to prolong the war in order to strengthen his own prestige.
+Estimates of total casualties vary, ranging from between 5,000 and 11,000 killed or wounded on either side.
+As on previous occasions, Saxe was unable to follow up his success, leading to accusations from his critics that he was deliberately seeking to prolong the war in order to strengthen his own prestige.
 Lauffeld was thus another French victory that failed to achieve a decisive result, although it led to the capture of Bergen-op-Zoom in September and Maastricht in May 1748.
 It provided further proof of Cumberland's weaknesses as a general, all of which had been factors in his earlier defeat at Fontenoy in 1745.
 These included inadequate reconnaissance, lack of strategic awareness, and poor co-ordination with his senior commanders, as shown by his failure to inform Ligonier he had withdrawn the infantry.

 Despite their success in Flanders, the British naval blockade caused a collapse in French customs receipts, and cut them off from the Newfoundland cod fisheries, a key food supply for the poor.
 Finance Minister Machault repeatedly warned Louis XV of the impending collapse of their financial system.
 Their position deteriorated further in October 1747 when the Royal Navy attacked a large convoy on its way to the West Indies at Cape Finisterre in October 1747.
 Despite the loss of their naval escort, most of the merchantmen escaped but warned of their approach, the British Leeward Islands Squadron under Commodore George Pocock was able to intercept many of them in late 1747 and early 1748.
 As a result of this defeat, the French navy could no longer protect their colonies or trade routes.

 In November, Britain and Russia signed a convention for the supply of additional troops and in February 1748, a Russian corps of 37,000 arrived in the Rhineland.
 However, by now Newcastle was also ready to agree terms, although it has been argued he failed to appreciate the impact of the naval blockade on the French economy.
 The terms of the Treaty of Aix-la-Chapelle were first agreed by Britain and France at Breda, then presented to their allies.
 These confirmed Prussian possession of Silesia and minor territorial adjustments in Italy, but essentially returned the situation to 1740, with France withdrawing from the Low Countries.
 Returning the territorial gains which had cost so much, in exchange for so little, led to the phrase "as stupid as the Peace".

-The war confirmed the decline of the Dutch Republic as a major power and Newcastle berated himself for his "ignorance, obstinacy, and credulity", in believing otherwise.
-The search for a Continental ally to replace the Dutch drove British acceptance of the Prussian conquest of Silesia; this in turn caused the breakdown of the Anglo-Austrian Alliance, and led to the re-alignment known as the Diplomatic Revolution.
+The war confirmed the decline of the Dutch Republic as a major power, while Newcastle later blamed himself for his "ignorance, obstinacy, and credulity", in believing otherwise.
+Seeking an alternative Continental ally, the British supported the annexation of the Austrian province of Silesia by Prussia, which caused the breakdown of the Anglo-Austrian Alliance, and led to the re-alignment known as the Diplomatic Revolution.